sx-aurora-dev/llvm-project/llvm/README.txt

 How to use clang/llvm for VE
 ============================

 Use clang like below.
+Clang++ is also available.

     $ clang -target ve-linux -O3 -fno-vectorize -fno-slp-vectorize \
-      -fno-crash-diagnostics -c ...
+      -fno-crash-diagnostics ...

  - Clang with -O3 may vectorize programs, but llvm backend for VE doesn't support vector instructions yet.
 So, add "-fno-vectorize